kcsoc/retreat_presentation/index.md

 prati-kṣaṇāsvādana-lolupasya\
 vande guroḥ śrī-caraṇāravindam

-The spiritual master is always eager to hear and chant about the unlimited conjugal pastimes of Radhika and Madhava, and Their qualities, names, and forms.
-The spiritual master aspires to relish these at every moment.
-I offer my respectful obeisances unto the lotus feet of such a spiritual master.
+The spiritual teacher is always eager to hear and chant about the unlimited conjugal pastimes of Radhika and Madhava, and Their qualities, names, and forms.
+The spiritual teacher aspires to relish these at every moment.
+I offer my respectful obeisances unto the lotus feet of such a spiritual teacher.

 ---